uglykidmat/geonames-vue/README.md

 It will try to reach for the Symfony Geonames API (see https://github.com/Gatoreviews/geonames) and log the JSON response of a call.

 The translations part's goal is to create, modify and delete translations via a form/list.
-- (26/01/2024 - TODO) POST a new translation through the form : required data are geonameId, new translation, country code, locale (language the translation is in).
+- POST a new translation through the form : required data are geonameId, new translation, country code, locale (language the translation is in).
 - PATCH (modifiy) existing translations
-- GET search translations by countrycode (26/01/2024 - TODO by locale)
+- GET search translations by countrycode (27/01/2024 - TODO by locale)
-- DELETE existing translations (26/01/2024 - TODO)
+- DELETE existing translations (27/01/2024 - TODO)